1984 anti-Sikh riots: Impact and legacy

 The riots caused a major discontent among Sikh separatists living overseas, particularly in Canada.
 As a result of the riots, the Babbar Khalsa, a Sikh separatist group, planted a bomb on board Air India flight 182, a Boeing 747-200, which was flying from Montréal to Delhi, with a stopover at London on 23 June 1985.
 Flight 182 was blown up over the mid-Atlantic, killing 307 passengers and 22 crew on board.
 The separatist group also planned to blow up Air India flight 301, another Boeing 747, but the bomb exploded at Narita Airport in Tokyo, Japan, before it could be loaded, killing 2 baggage handlers.
 However, while the conspirators meant for both bombings to occur simultaneously, they neglected to take into account that Japan does not observe daylight saving time, unlike Canada.

-On 12 August 2005, then Prime Minister of India Dr. Manmohan Singh apologised in the Lok Sabha for the riots.
+On 11 August 2005, then Prime Minister of India Dr. Manmohan Singh apologised in the Lok Sabha for the riots.
 The riots are cited as a reason to support the creation of a Sikh homeland in India, often called Khalistan.

 On 15 January 2017, the Wall of Truth was inaugurated in Lutyens' Delhi, New Delhi, as a memorial for Sikhs killed during the 1984 riots (and other hate crimes across the world).

+On 4 May 2025, then leader of the Opposition in Lok Sabha Rahul Gandhi said that he was "wasn’t there during many Congress’ mistakes, but happy to take responsibility" of the riots.